 An exempted organisation is a society, institution, committee or other organisation with respect to which there is in force at the time of the exhibition in question a certificate given by the Secretary of State certifying that he is satisfied that the organisation is not conducted or established for profit.

-If you wish a temporary licence for a particular event your application should preferably be made at least 3 months before the event and applications must be received at least 28 days in advance of the date of the event.
+If you wish a temporary licence for a particular event your application should preferably be made at least 3 months before the event to allow time for the application to be processed.
+Applications must be received at least 28 days in advance of the date of the event.

 All applications are copied to the Council's advisors who can recommend that conditions in addition to the standard conditions detailed on this page are attached to the licence when granted.
 If you do not want to accept any recommended conditions then the application would be referred to the Licensing Committee for a decision to be made regarding which conditions will apply to your licence.
 Mandatory background checks will be carried out on all applicants by Police Scotland and applicants' details will be retained on computer.
 You will be contacted once vetting is complete.